Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Introduction

+Social power refers to the ability of an individual to control the thoughts, feelings, or behaviors of others~\cite{JRPF:56,DC:59}, and has been identified with influence, competence, knowledge, and authority~\cite{RB:50}.
+In influence system theory and opinion dynamics, social power plays a crucial role in shaping opinion outcomes, restructuring interpersonal influence, and reflecting the level of collective intelligence~\cite{YT-LW:23}.

+Models of opinion dynamics describe how individuals' opinions evolve under interpersonal influence, including the DeGroot model~\cite{MHDG:74}, the Friedkin-Johnsen (FJ) model~\cite{NEF-ECJ:99}, and various extensions~\cite{AVP-RT:18,YT-LW:23}.
+A mathematical formalization of social power was proposed in~\cite{NEF:11} based on the FJ model, where an individual's social power is defined as the normalized total contribution of their initial opinion to the final opinions of all individuals.
+This definition was later extended to the general framework of weighted-average opinion dynamics~\cite{YT-LW-FB:23}.
+In this framework, social power is a probability vector whose components capture the contributions of individuals' initial opinions to the average of their final opinions, providing a measure of influence centrality.

+Social power is critical in determining whether an influence system is wise~\cite{BG-MOJ:10, FB-FF-BF:20}, and whether local interactions improve or undermine collective wisdom~\cite{YT-LW-FB:23}.
+It also underlies a variety of higher-level dynamics.
+For instance, in social power games~\cite{10506633,CB-LW-MF-CA:23}, an agent's social power serves as their utility.
+The evolution of social power has been studied based on the psychological theory of \emph{reflected appraisal}~\cite{NEF-PJ-FB:16}, most notably through the DeGroot-Friedkin (DF) model~\cite{PJ-AM-NEF-FB:13d} and its extensions~\cite{MY-JL-BDOA-CY-TB:17b,YT-PJ-AM-LW-NEF-FB:22}.
+In these models, individuals update their self-weights over successive rounds of opinion formation according to their manifested social power.

-Social power, defined as the relative control individuals exert over opinion formation, plays a crucial role in shaping opinion outcomes, restructuring interpersonal influence, and reflecting collective intelligence in social networks.
-However, its mathematical formalization necessitates comprehensive global knowledge of all model parameters, even to compute the power of a single individual.
-This challenge is further exacerbated in influence networks with stubborn individuals, as it demands additional computational capability or increased storage capacity.
+An implicit assumption in much of the existing literature is that individuals have accurate knowledge of their social power~\cite{JK-JO-AS-PBG:25}.
+However, social power is a latent quantity whose mathematical definition typically requires global knowledge of \emph{all} model parameters, even to compute the power of a single individual~\cite{YT-LW-FB:23}.
+This challenge is further exacerbated in the presence of stubborn individuals~\cite{YT-PJ-AM-LW-NEF-FB:22}, where additional computational or storage resources are required.
 These requirements make it particularly challenging to compute social power in large-scale networks.
-While sociological studies and empirical evidence suggest that individuals can autonomously perceive their social power, rigorous mathematical models for distributed perception of social power remain less advanced, especially in the presence of stubborn individuals.

-In this paper, we propose a perception mechanism that enables individuals to perceive their social power in a distributed manner.
-Building on this mechanism, we formulate two dynamic models for distributed social power perception in the FJ model, addressing scenarios both with and without reflected appraisals.
-In these models, individuals start from independently generated initial perceptions and iteratively update their perceived social power based on their neighbors' perceptions.
-We provide rigorous analysis characterizing the properties of equilibria, invariant sets and convergence of the models.
-We prove that, under the proposed mechanism, individuals' perceptions converge to the social power allocation of the FJ opinion dynamics, regardless of whether individuals adapt their self-appraisals based on perceived social power.
+How individuals come to know their social power remains an open and important question.